FloorBroekgaarden/growl-syntheticstellarpopconvolve/docs/source/convolution_documentation.rst

    * - Option
      - Description
+   * - assign_event_lookback_time
+     - Description:
+          Flag to indicate to assign event-lookback times during convolution-by-sampling.
+If false, filtering future events will not be possible, and `filter_future_events` is ignored.
+Based on the current convolution bin and delay time of the events.
+Not recommended when using binned data.

+       Default value:
+          True
    * - contains_binned_data
      - Description:
           Flag to indicate whether the input data is binned (in time).
 If so, the user should provide additional information.